- Florida Legislature established Edison Junior College (EJC) and appropriated funding for a permanent campus.

 - Edison Junior College opened in temporary quarters at the Andrew Gwynne Institute, with a second center at Dunbar High School.

-- Dr. Charles E. Rollins inaugurated
+- Dr. Charles E. Rollins inaugurated as the first President of Edison Junior College.

 - Dr. David G. Robinson appointed as the college's first Academic Dean.